HardlyDifficult/Crypto/Tutorials/EthDapp/Part2.md

 ```

 #### `call`
-`call` is a  [web3.js function](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethcall) which will read a data type or the result from a read-only method.
+`call` is a  [web3.js function](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethcall) which will read a data type or result from a read-only method.
 This will not create a transaction, does not cost gas, and returns very quickly.

 <br>

-### 13. Add a form allowing users to change the message.
+<h3>13.
+Add a form allowing users to change the message.<h3>
 ```
 New Message: <input type="text" id="new_message" />
 <button onclick="setMessage()">Set Message</button>